Hildebrand Law, P.C. mobile logo

 The trial court’s consideration of income beyond Mother’s earning capacity and consideration of Mother’s new husband’s income was an error.
 See Guidelines at Section 5(F) (2011) (“Only income of persons having a legal duty of support shall be treated as income . . .
 For example, the income of a parent’s new spouse is not treated as income of that spouse.”).

-We, therefore, conclude the court erred in considering Mother’s new husband’s income, and, we remand to the trial court to recalculate the child support.
-Because we remand to the trial court, we need not consider Mother’s income sharing argument.
+The court of appeals, therefore, concluded the court erred in considering Mother’s new husband’s income, and, it remanded the case back to the trial court to recalculate the child support.
+Because the court of appeals remand to the trial court, it concluded it need not consider Mother’s income sharing argument.

 If you have questions about spouses income and child support in an Arizona divorce case, you should seriously consider contacting the attorneys at Hildebrand Law, PC.
-Our Arizona child support and family law attorneys have over 100 years of combined experience successfully representing clients in child support and family law cases.
+Our Arizona child support and family law attorneys have decades of combined experience successfully representing clients in child support and family law cases.

 Our family law firm has earned numerous awards such as US News and World Reports Best Arizona Family Law Firm, US News and World Report Best Divorce Attorneys, “Best of the Valley” by Arizona Foothills readers, and “Best Arizona Divorce Law Firms” by North Scottsdale Magazine.